 Living with IBS goes far beyond just taking your medications.
 Since there is ultimately no cure for this disorder, patients need to recognize what types of foods or situations may trigger their symptoms to occur.
 As a result, it is often recommended that IBS patients keep track of their symptoms throughout the day.
 In a symptoms journal, patients are urged to write down when they experience stomach pain, any discomfort, bloating, diarrhea or constipation, and what they were doing when these symptoms came on.

 - How did that symptom make up feel?

 - What did you eat right before you began to feel this way?

-- What medication did you take before you began to feel this way?
+- What medication did you take before you started to feel this way?

-- Did eating some type of food make your symptom(s) go away?
+- Did eating some food make your symptom(s) go away?